 Either way, Krakow, the second biggest city in Poland, is much closer to Warsaw and Wroclaw than Gdansk.
 If the ride all the way up to the north of Poland does bother you, then you might consider visiting Krakow instead of Gdansk.
 Personally, I absolutely loved Gdansk and am more than happy I did not miss out on it.

 So, it is up to you if you want to skip Gdansk and head to Krakow instead and spend 2 days there.
 I suggest visiting Gdansk.

 One main reason that I would suggest visiting Krakow over Warsaw is the proximity to Auschwitz.

-Auschwitz was the biggest concentration camp in Europe – a complex of over 40 concentration and extermination camps operated by Nazi Germany – where more than 1.1 million people were killed during World War II.
+Auschwitz was the biggest concentration camp in Europe.
+It was a complex of over 40 concentration and extermination camps operated by Nazi Germany – more than 1.1 million people were killed during World War II.

 It is now open for visitors.
 People can learn about the horror and how the people, including women and children, were murdered.

 You could visit easily from Krakow, but even from Warsaw, a day trip is possible.